padalan/latencyscope/docs/blog-post.md

   P99.99:  3.2 µs    ← 15x improvement
 ```

-The P99.99 improved from 47 µs to 3.2 µs—a 15x reduction in tail latency.
+The P99.99 improved from 47 µs to 3.2 µs - a 15x reduction in tail latency.
 Most importantly, LatencyScope told me *exactly* what to fix and verified the fixes worked.

 ---